Royal Turks and Caicos Islands Police Force

-The Royal Turks and Caicos Islands Police Force is the national police force of the Turks and Caicos Islands, a British Overseas Territory in the Lucayan Archipelago of the Atlantic Ocean and northern West Indies.
+The Royal Turks and Caicos Islands Police Force (RTCIPF) is the national police force of the Turks and Caicos Islands, a British Overseas Territory in the Lucayan Archipelago of the Atlantic Ocean and northern West Indies.
 It is one of the oldest police forces in the world.

 History

 The RTCIPF was formed in 1799, when John Dunmore was appointed 'High Constable', with three 'Special Constables' appointed to assist him in maintaining law and order throughout the island group.
 They were named the Royal Turks and Caicos Islands Police Force, and have operated ever since.

 As the RTCIPF polices a British territory, but is also geographically closer to the United States (US), it is influenced by both in style and practice.
 Examples include traditional United Kingdom (UK) type uniforms and rank designations (from Constable to Commissioner), and the use of US type police vehicles, such as the Ford Police Interceptor Utility.

 Structure

 The force is headed by a Commissioner of Police, and is divided into two operational divisions: